inivekin/abosa/abosa.typ

 tae force change through rapid turnstile fae hasteful endings o insides.
-Such end provides initial state, but starts must come from somethings end, an how one might interpolate an tae what depth will help transcend."
+Such end provides initial state, an starts must come from somethings end, an how one might interpolate an tae what depth will help transcend."
-I hit a height an see descent
-that seems as nae continuous,
-but unlike jumps that I frequent this one feels nae so strenuous.
+I sprint tae height an see descent that seems as nae continuous, but unlike jumps that I frequent this one feels nae so strenuous.